Summary: This article provides details about law firm compensation plans and how salaries are determined in law firms.

 In these matters law firms are not alike.
 The incentives which work well in one law firm may not work the same way in another.

 Determining Which System to Adopt

-The basic outlines of a firm’s compensation plan may remain the same for a long period of time or they may be changed or modified with some frequency.
-However, the relative standing of the partners and the ingredients of the pay plan must be examined each year or two.
+The basic outlines of a firm’s compensation plan can remain in place for long periods of time or they may change or by modified with frequently depending on the firm’s needs.
+However, the relative standing of the partners and the components of the pay plan should be reviewed every year or two.

-There is, unfortunately, no magic formula, no scientific method for setting up or revising a compensation plan.
-Most law firms do so by negotiation between the partners.
+There is, unfortunately, no magic formula.
+Nor is there a scientific method for setting up or revising compensation plans.
+Most firms do so by negotiation between the partners.
 When income is on the rise, such negotiation is generally amicable and easily resolved.
 It is more common to encounter difficulty when income is static or declining.